JeffHagler/Scenarios/PasswordSpray.md

 ## Assumptions:

-The Azure Active Directory solution is installed from the Sentinel Content hub The Azure Active Directory Diagnostics settings have been configured to send SignInLogs to the Sentinel Log Analytics workspace
+The Azure Active Directory solution is installed from the Sentinel Content hub <br />
+The Azure Active Directory Diagnostics settings have been configured to send SignInLogs to the Sentinel Log Analytics workspace